 Understanding Damp and Mould

 Condensation is a leading cause of damp and mould in UK homes.
 If left untreated, persistent damp conditions can create an ideal environment for mould growth.
-The main causes of condensation and mould include:

 - High indoor humidity levels